Can you have a tooth pulled when you are pregnant or breastfeeding?

 Is it safe for pregnant dental patients to have x-rays taken?

-- By design, the level of radiation exposure needed to take dental x-rays is small, thus keeping the radiation dose received by the mother, and even more so by the fetus, low.
+- By design, the level of radiation exposure needed for dental X-rays is small, which keeps the radiation dose received by the mother, and even more so by the fetus, low.

 In all cases, only essential x-rays should be taken.
 And always just the minimal number required.